0x07c4/SimpleNES/README.md

 SimpleNES
 =============
 An NES emulator written in C++ (now with audio!)

 Roughly 50-60% of games should work (ie. games that use either no mapper or mappers 1, 2, 3 and experimental support for 4, 7, 66 and 11).

+---

+**ARCHIVED**: I no longer have the capacity or motivation to entertain new features/issues/PRs.
+Feel free to fork and/or use the current build.

+---